geez0219/website-ng/src/assets/branches/r1.0/api/fe/Estimator.md

 <h4>Args:</h4>

-* **summary** :  A name for the experiment.
+* **summary**: A name for the experiment.
 If provided, the log history will be recorded in-memory and returned as a summary object at the end of training.

-* **warmup** :  Whether to perform warmup before training begins.
+* **warmup**: Whether to perform warmup before training begins.
 The warmup procedure will test one step at every epoch where schedulers cause the execution graph to change.
 This can take some time up front, but can also save significant heartache on epoch 300 when the training unexpectedly fails due to a tensor size mismatch.

 <h4>Returns:</h4>

-    A summary object containing the training history for this session iff a `summary` name was provided.
+<ul class="return-block"><li>    A summary object containing the training history for this session iff a <code>summary</code> name was provided.</li></ul>

+---

 ### get_scheduled_items<span class="tag">method of Estimator</span><a class="sourcelink" href=https://github.com/fastestimator/fastestimator/blob/r1.0/fastestimator/estimator.py/#L270-L279>View source on Github</a>
 ```python